Will you have to Install Ignition Interlock on your Car?

 - First Offense: ignition interlock period extended 12 months from conviction date;

 - Second and Subsequent Offenses: 12 month suspension and must comply

 Ignition interlock before they can be restored.

-If you are accused of a 2nd or 3rd Bucks County DUI charge, it is important to obtain an experienced local Bucks County DUI attorney such as Michael L. Saile, Jr. of Saile & Saile LLP.
+If you are accused of a 2nd or 3rd Bucks County DUI charge, it is important to obtain an experienced local Bucks County DUI attorney such as Caterina Saile, Esq. of Saile & Saile LLP.
 Ignition Interlock is just another example of the harsh penalties associated with a 2nd or 3rd or more Bucks County DUI conviction.